ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

    also allow for easy mutual dependency between files: just put the SCC of definitions into a multi-file compilation unit.

-3. Some language extensions and other compiler settings, such as warning flags, might make sense on a per-module basis.
+#.
+Some language extensions and other compiler settings, such as warning flags,
+   might make sense on a per-module basis.
 We can imagine setting these on local modules instead of only at the top-level module in a file.
 With such an extension to this design, we might nab abandoned proposal `#88`_ on language extensions or tabled proposal `#234`_ on warning flags.

-4. Formalise all of this along the lines of `A Formal Specification of the Haskell 98 Module System <https://web.cecs.pdx.edu/~mpj/pubs/hsmods.pdf>`_, by Diatchki, Jones, and Hallgren.
+#.
+Formalise all of this along the lines of `A Formal Specification of the Haskell 98 Module
+   System <https://web.cecs.pdx.edu/~mpj/pubs/hsmods.pdf>`_, by Diatchki, Jones, and Hallgren.

 Unresolved questions
 --------------------

-1. Would it be equivalent to say that all traditional ``import`` declarations create local modules?
-That is, after I say ``import M (foo)``, then I can say ``M.foo``.
-   Does that mean we have a local module ``M``?
-I *think* such a treatment is consistent with this proposal, but I'm somehow not sure.

-2. Should ``-XLocalModules`` be required to *import* a local module?
+1. Should ``-XLocalModules`` be required to *import* a local module?
 Paraphrased from a `comment <https://github.com/ghc-proposals/ghc-proposals/pull/283#issuecomment-548804545>`_ by @maralorn: